-This guide covers why keyword tracking matters for SaaS teams, which keywords to track, how it works under the hood, and how to combine it with intent scoring for coverage that neither approach achieves alone.
+This guide covers why keyword tracking matters for SaaS teams, which keywords to track, how it works under the hood, and how your agent turns those records into prioritized engagement.

 Why keyword tracking matters for SaaS teams

 Reddit has over 100,000 active communities.
 Your product might be relevant in dozens of them — maybe hundreds.
-But you're probably monitoring 10 to 20 subreddits at best.
-That's a reasonable tradeoff for pipeline-based monitoring, where you want deep coverage of your core communities.
-But it means you're invisible to conversations happening in subreddits you haven't thought to add.
+But you can only browse so many by hand, so you end up watching 10 to 20 subreddits at best.
+That's a reasonable starting point, but it means you're invisible to conversations happening in communities you haven't thought to add.

 Consider a project management tool.
-Your pipeline monitors r/projectmanagement, r/SaaS, r/startups, and maybe r/Entrepreneur.
+You might point a Watcher at r/projectmanagement, r/SaaS, r/startups, and maybe r/Entrepreneur.
 Solid choices.
 But someone in r/gamedev just posted about needing a better way to coordinate sprints across a remote team.
 Someone in r/consulting is asking what tools their peers use to manage client projects.
 A thread in r/webdev is comparing Notion, Linear, and Jira for engineering workflows.

-There's another dimension most teams underestimate: your brand is being mentioned in places you're not looking.
-Someone recommends your product in a comment thread three levels deep in a subreddit you've never heard of.
-Someone complains about a bug in a community you didn't know existed.
+There's a related dimension most teams underestimate: your brand gets mentioned in places you wouldn't think to browse.
+Someone recommends your product in a comment thread three levels deep.
+Someone complains about a bug.
 A competitor's user mentions switching to your tool in passing.
-Without keyword tracking, you never see any of it.
+Once a community is watched, keyword tagging rules make sure those mentions land in your Dataset instead of slipping past.

 5 types of keywords every SaaS team should track